.:. t.i. pendraig

 Sounds echo under the bridge; I know the sound of my trainers on the pavement, my breath in the cooling air, the snuffling and chirping of the local nightlife as it wakes.
 Clattering?
 That’s new.

 –If there is any benefit to the buyout of our viewing spot, it’s that I can see exactly what my foot’s just kicked into the wall.
 Reaching down for it, it’s a choice between a smile and a frown.
-What’s a 3rd gen dragon doll doing down here?
-These were all the rage two years ago, everyone wanted a hand-sized anamatronic to sit on their desk.
+What’s a Pendragon doll doing down here?
+These were all the rage two years ago, everyone wanted a hand-sized anamatronic dragon to sit on their desk.
 Now, these models are impossible to find.
 Some poor little sap must be heartbroken to have forgotten this, that’s all I can say.

 The left wing is bent inwards along the ridge, and some by the joint.
 There are scrapes on the legs, minor fixes.
 No one’s tossing this out for cosmetic damage, surely.
 But what to do with it?
 Well.
 I am nearly home.